 One the first day, it would be wrong to say that I wasn’t afraid – I was terrified.
 Although, after Renee went over the physiology of breathing, I was at least ready to see how long I could ignore my bodies cries for oxygen.

-After a few hours of theory, dry breath holds, relaxation techniques, and an introduction to taking a final breath (a specific breathing technique to get the most amount of oxygen in your lungs before you dive) Renee decided I was ready for the water.
+After a few hours of theory, dry breath holds, relaxation techniques, and an introduction to taking a final breath (a specific breathing technique to get the maximum amount of oxygen in your lungs) Renee decided I was ready for the water.
 The focus for the water session was the underwater breath hold, which to my surprise, far from being scary, was a completely relaxing and meditative experience.
 In just one day of teaching and learning I was able to increase my breath hold from 1:30 to 3:10!
-It was crazy how much improvement I gained just from implementing the techniques.
+It was crazy how much I could improve just from implementing the techniques.

-I was constantly switching between fright and excitement as I thought about the next day of training.
-When I woke, I landed on excitement.
-I wanted to go deep and I wanted to see how far I could get.
+When I woke the next day I was excited, I wanted to go deep.
 My first deep dive was down to 10m (33ft) – okay, no problem.
-The next was 16m (52ft).
-Although I still made it comfortably, I could feel the doubt grow stronger in my mind as more, and more water separated me from the oxygen on the surface.
+The next was 16m (52ft). l made it comfortably.
+Although, I could feel the doubt grow stronger in my mind as more, and more water separated me from the oxygen on the surface.
 After six or seven dives, Renee decided to call it a day and try for 20m (66ft) the following day.

-The next morning, this doubt was still present.
+The next morning, I was unexpectedly filled with doubt.
 Making my way down to the beach, I concentrated on my breathing, in an effort to relax.
-I was irritated at how quickly my confidence and enthusiasm had turned to doubt and foreboding.
+I was irritated at how quickly my confidence and enthusiasm had turned to foreboding.
 On the first dive as I reached 16m, almost immediately I panicked and quickly turned for the surface, as I began my ascent and calmed down I realised I had plenty of air left.

-The second dive at about 18m (60ft) I turned back, once again as I relaxed into my ascent I realised I had plenty of air left.
-There’s honestly nothing more frustrating than knowing definitively that the only thing holding you back was you.
+The second dive at about 18m (60ft) I turned back in a panic, once again as I relaxed into my ascent I realised I had plenty of air left.
+There’s honestly nothing more frustrating than knowing definitively that the only thing that held you back, was you.

-Third dive again at 18m I felt an overwhelming sensation to turn back, but I stopped, only briefly, regathered myself and kept pushing for the bottom.
-It was only a couple of metres more, but in that moment, it was the most important thing in the world to me to make it.
+Third dive, again at 18m I felt an overwhelming sensation to turn back, but I stopped, only briefly, regathered myself and kept pushing for the bottom.
+It was only a couple of metres more, but in that moment, making it was the most important thing in the world.
 I grabbed a handful of sand from the bottom and made my way to the surface completely elated, the discomfort waning with every second of ascent.

 Three quick safety breaths and a huge sigh of relief and it was over, I did it.
 I did it!

-For me, it felt like the second your head submerges there’s an unmistakeable feeling of isolation, growing stronger the deeper you go.
-As you are separated from the world above, there is a certain peace to be found.
-However, there’s only so much separation our minds seem to be able to bear, before we need to turn back.
+For me, when freediving there’s an unmistakable feeling of isolation the second your head submerges, that grows stronger the deeper you go.
+As you are separated from the world above, your mind paradoxically finds a brief peace, as if in a trance.
+However, there’s only so much separation each person seems to be able to bear, before succumbing to an overwhelming need to turn back.
 Then, emerging from the silence of that space, you are immediately confronted with the colours, sensations, and oxygen of the world above.
 It is as if you’ve been shaken awake from a dream, but with your memory intact.
 There is really no other experience like it.

 It’s amazing how accessible freediving is – really anybody can learn.
 I am so glad I decided to try it, and Dahab, Egypt was one of the most beautiful places I have ever visited.
-If an adventure like this interests you, please get in contact as Desert Divers offer some of the cheapest, and certainly the best, courses in the world.
+If an adventure like this interests you, please get in contact with Desert Divers who offer some of the cheapest, professionally run courses in the world.